BANEA 2026 Conference

 .

 It is at the discretion of the speakers if they wish to use the full 25 minutes allocated to them for their presentation and take questions during the general discussion.
-It is the responsibility of Chairs to keep speakers to time (NB Chairs may resort to any means they consider necessary to do so; BANEA has no standing policy on the use of screen black-outs, klaxons, or vaudeville hook).
+It is the responsibility of Chairs to keep speakers to time.

 WORKSHOPS

 Workshops are intended for shorter, more informal deliveries which may be position papers, opinion pieces, appeals to collective wisdom, work-in-progress pilots, and similar.
-We especially encourage proposals for workshops as dynamic settings to accommodate panels/panelists, respondents, or other formats of audience participation beyond simple Q&A.
+These will be dynamic settings that accommodate panels/panelists, respondents, or other formats of audience participation beyond simple Q&A.

 Registration